Marking time on collecting

-The Queensland Maritime Museum in Brisbane has a wonderful gallery of lighthouse equipment that shows the historical development of lighthouse technology since the nineteenth century.
-The centrepiece is a large rotating lens made by Chance Brothers & Co of Birmingham in 1915, complete with its mercury-float pedestal, hand-wound clockwork, and kerosene pressure-lamp.»more»
+The Queensland Maritime Museum in Brisbane has a wonderful gallery of lighthouse equipment that displays the development of lighthouse technology since the nineteenth century.

 I recently inspected the buildings collected in the Pioneer Village at Pittsworth on the Darling Downs, with my historian colleague Dr Thom Blake.
 One of the buildings is a one-teacher school from Broxburn near Pittsworth.

 The school was built by the local community and opened as a provisional school in 1898.
 Provisional schools were set up in places where there were few pupils, and were usually temporary structures.
 This building was a cut above the norm.
 It became a State School in 1909, and closed in 1959.

 As Thom pointed out, provisional schools were ephemeral, and this is a rare and highly significant survivor.
 I’d be interested to hear of any others.

 I have kept searching for information about Alex Symons, the purser of the steam yacht Merrie England.
 Two accounts have turned up, both written by men who worked with him in British New Guinea in the 1890s.

 The first is the diary of Henry Mitchell, a crew member on the Merrie England in 1893–1895, now in the John Oxley Library.